This post may contain affiliate links.

 - If the icing is a little stiff, add a few drops at a time of boiling water and beat in until fluffy and ‘floppy’.

-- Now to colour the icing, spoon out 2 lots, each of 200g of icing into separate bowls.
-Colour these Egg Yellow, Ruby (pink) and Grape Violet (lilac) using a tip, end of a knife tip, of gel colour.
+- Now to colour the icing: Spoon out 2 lots, each of 200g of icing, into separate bowls.
+Colour these Egg Yellow, Ruby (pink) and Grape Violet (lilac) using a knife tip of gel colour.

 - Level the cakes and then use the remaining, uncoloured icing to sandwich the cakes.
-Cut out the centre core.
+Cut out the centre core, leaving the top layer intact.
 Fill with Mini Eggs.

 - Use the coloured icing to cover the cake with an ombre, graduated colour effect.